nholschuh/DebrisTrains/README.md

 ## 1. MATLAB example scripts (OPR + MUSIC products)

-The `RadarProcessing_Scripts/` directory contains an example script and parameter files that use MATLAB to run the Open Polar Radar (OPR) Toolbox and generate MUSIC radar data volumes.
+The `RadarProcessing_Scripts/` directory contains a readme, a set of example scripts, and parameter files that use MATLAB to run the Open Polar Radar (OPR) Toolbox and generate MUSIC radar data volumes.

 These scripts are intended to:
 - demonstrate the processing workflow used to create the MUSIC 3D volumes included in the associated Dataverse deposit